The Kansas City Star—May 11, 2008

 The future of gene engineering is the future of sports, and vice versa.
 As Rodeo says, "you're talking about the next frontier of doping."

-Read the full story at the Kansas City Star.
+This story originally appeared at the Kansas City Star.